 “Thinking too much can ruin a good time” – D. Boon (Minutemen)

-When I am creating music & art, I probably do my best when my brain is turned off, just mental finger-painting.
+When I am creating music & art, I probably do my best when my brain is turned off, just mental finger-painting, on “auto-pilot”.
 Everything that I am doing is sort of revealed to me as I am doing it.
 So, I don’t really know what it is until I am finished.
 Conscious messages don’t work very well for me.
 Stressing-out about money, transportation, food, housing, and living conditions REALLY messes-up my mojo a lot, though.

 “Write with the door closed, rewrite with the door open.” – Stephen King